-- changelog\annotation: Generates an appropriate annotated tag entry from a CHANGELOG.
-Errors are logged.
-The results must be carefully examined to ensure the output is correct, when errors are logged. - compare\latest\tag: Compares mission-impacting files with the latest tag and identifies the relevant files that have changed.
+- pkg:create\tag\changelog: Generates an appropriate annotated tag entry from a CHANGELOG.
+The results should be carefully examined to ensure the output is correct, because processing stops at the first invalid changelog entry. - pkg:compare\latest\tag: Compares mission-impacting files with the latest tag and identifies the relevant files that have changed.
 When mission-impacting files have changed, fails if: - 1.
-Latest version cannot be extracted from the top-most CHANGELOG entry. - 2.
-The latest version in the CHANGELOG (minus the release qualifier) does not match the version in the metadata.json file. - 3.
+Latest version cannot be extracted from the top-most CHANGELOG entry. - The latest version in the CHANGELOG (minus the release qualifier) does not match the version in the metadata.json file. - 3.
 A version bump is required but not recorded in both the CHANGELOG and metadata.json files. - 4.
 The latest version is smaller than the latest tag (version regression). - pkg::check\version: Compares all files with the closest tag and logs an error if any files have changed, but the version has not been updated, or the versions in the metadata.json and CHANGELOG files do not match.